apostrophecms/docs/docs/cookbook/extending-the-ui.md

 }
 ```

-One notable difference from the first example is the presence of a `computed` option.
-The `gradient()` method in this section gets the data for the `colors` array and `angle` field from `this.next` to construct a linear-gradient CSS field.
+The `gradient()` method in the `computed` section gets the data for the `colors` array and `angle` field from `this.next` in order to construct a linear-gradient CSS field.
 This then populates the gradient display div in the template.
 Note that this method can easily be modified and added to the `async components(self)` method of any module to deliver this same string to a template.

 ```javascript
 getNext() {